Kanji Vada -Mixed lentil fritters soaked in a sour fermented drink – a Rajasthani specialty

 For making kanji use either boiled and cooled water or use mineral water.
 Mustard seeds are ground and added in the water to give tangy taste.
 You can use grind black mustard seeds or use the yellow rai kuria , both work fine just a slight difference in colour.

-After adding mustard powder, salt, chili powder, turmeric and asfoetida let the water ferment for around 3-4 days. the fermentation time depends on the heat in the climate,it may take longer time in winter.
+After adding mustard powder, salt, chili powder, turmeric and asafoetida / hing let the water ferment for around 3-4 days. the fermentation time depends on the heat in the climate,it may take longer time in winter.
+Addition of turmeric is optional though I prefer adding it.

 Soak lentil overnight then wash again and grind to make a fine medium thick batter.
-Deep fry small vada’s or pakodi’s in hot oil.When the water taste sour then add the fried vada’s in it and let the vada’s soak the flavors for a day or minimum 5-6 hours.
-Now you can refrigerate the kanji vada’s and serve chilled kanji when required.
+Deep fry small vada’s or pakodi’s in hot oil.When the water taste sour then add the fried vada’s in it and let the vada’s soak the flavors for a day or minimum 5-6 hours, make sure the vada swell up well and become soft after adding in the kanji.
+Now you can refrigerate the kanji vada’s and serve chilled kanji when ever required.

-For making Easy and Instant kanji vada you can add besan boondi instead of making daal vada’s.
+For making Easy and Instant kanji vada you can add besan boondi or besan pakodi instead of making daal vada’s.

 You can also try these delicious kanji recipes-